Speaker for groups in the UK

 watch my recent TEDx talk.

 The talks are illustrated with my photographs (you can see examples on my Flickr photostream, under the name 'ElizabethinKosovo' or in my Instagram feed).
-My photographs have been published in national newspapers in Kosovo and by National Geographic as well as being exhibited at the National Gallery of Kosovo and in London.
+My photographs have been published in national newspapers in Kosovo and by The Guardian and National Geographic as well as being exhibited at the National Gallery of Kosovo and in London.

 Get in touch if you'd like me as a speaker at your group.